 Psmith, Journalist

-P. G. Wodehouse
+By P. G. Wodehouse

-Reconvene with Psmith as he takes on the Big Apple as no one else can, managing a newspaper, battling with gangs, and confronting slum lords.
-While his friend Mike Jackson tours the U.S.A. playing cricket for Cambridge, Psmith befriends Billy Windsor, the sub-editor of the homely paper, Cosy Moments.
-Appalled by the political corruption and poverty of New York, Psmith and Billy turn Cosy Moments into a voice as “the guardians of the People’s rights.”
+While his friend Mike Jackson tours the U.S.A. playing cricket for Cambridge, Psmith befriends Billy Windsor, the sub-editor of that homely paper, Cosy Moments.
+Appalled by New York’s widespread political corruption and pockets of abject poverty, Psmith and Billy turn Cosy Moments into a voice as “the guardians of the People’s rights.”
+The gangs and various beneficiaries of the crooked system, unsurprisingly, are not altogether thrilled about this development in social conscience and journalistic vim and vigor.

 “I am Psmith,” said the old Etonian reverently.
 “There is a preliminary P before the name.
 This, however, is silent.
 Like the tomb.”